CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

   - To override tabs and nav links, right-click on mdw-hub.js and select New > JSON.
 Name the asset nav.json.
     This will now shade [MDWHub's nav.json](https://github.com/CenturyLinkCloud/mdw/blob/master/mdw-hub/web/js/nav.json).
+    Paste in the content of [mdw-demo's nav.json](https://github.com/CenturyLinkCloud/mdw-demo/blob/master/assets/mdw-hub/js/nav.json).
-    Immediately following the tasksTab in the JSON array add something like this:
+    This is the same as MDWHub's version but defines a new tab immediately following the tasksTab in the JSON array:
-    ```
+    ```json
     {
       "id": "issuesTab",
       "label": "Issues",
+      "icon": "tasks.png",
       "url": "#/issues",
       "routes": ["/issues"],
       "navs": [